CodeRuben/Python3-Port-Scanner/README.md

        shows the name of the scanner ports, along with the state of the port.

-Useful tool for penetration testing
+Useful tool for penetration testing.